olegchir/flussonic-userlinks/README.md

 ###Notes for developers

-Static files from src/main/webapps cannot be properly served by Jetty (a bug?), so if you want to run this app on your local Jetty (eg for debugging the source in IntelliJ IDEA), you should place contrib/theme.xml to your $JETTY_HOME/webapps, and fix webapp name (replace flussonic-userlinks-1 with proper webapp name).
+Treating everything inside src/main/webapp/theme a static resource may be good performance improvement.
 For mvn jetty:run this hack is already added to pom.xml and will be applied automatically.
+If you want to run this hack on your local Jetty (eg for debugging the source in IntelliJ IDEA), you may place contrib/theme.xml to your $JETTY_HOME/webapps, and fix webapp name (replace flussonic-userlinks-1 with proper webapp name).